delucis/world-facer/README.md

 Once the environment variables are available, run the `bootstrap` script to collect data and prepare `world-facer`.
-This will probably take quite a while as it involves thousands of calls to scrape data from the internet.
+This will probably take quite a while as it involves thousands of calls to scrape data from the internet and some fairly slow analysis tasks.

 ```
 npm run bootstrap